svantehenriksson/sewage_flow/optimizer/README.md

     - If a pump is ON and locked for 90 minutes, it must stay ON for those 90 minutes
     - If a pump is OFF and locked for 120 minutes, it cannot be turned ON for those 120 minutes
     - A locked value of 0 means the pump can be controlled immediately
+    - totalMinutes: the amount of minutes the pump has been in use.
+Also return an updated value in the output
+      - Used for load balancing - pumps with fewer hours are preferred (within their category)
 - items (intervals):
   - date: ISO timestamp for the interval
   - waterInflow: how much water flows into the system during that 15min interval (in m³)